The benefits of getting ready for the day will do so many good things for your life.

 Here are some things you could do the night before to help you get ready for the next day.

 You don’t have to do things the night before but it could help.
-Just think of things that don’t matter when they are done or how long they are setting.
+Just think of things that don’t matter when they are pre-done or how long they are setting.
+Like premaking eggs and toast.
+Yeah no…

 Get Up At A Set Time Every Morning

-This one is hard and I struggle with it myself.
-My husband and I are natural night owls.
-So wanting to stay up late is a bad habit that we fight every day.
+This one used to be hard for us but my husband and I are natural night owls.
+So wanting to stay up late is a bad habit that we had to fight every day until we trained our brains that we have to head to bed and sleep at a certain time.

 Your body will learn what time to wake up eventually but setting an alarm is a must.
 Even if you have to set a few (cough, cough, which is what my husband does so I have learned to live with it) to help you wake up.

 You don’t have to get up that early.
 There is no correlation between getting up early and being successful in your day.
-It’s because the distractions are low that people feel like they get more done.
+It’s simply creating a routine where you get to work (whatever that looks like for you) and start taking action that makes all the difference.

-I encourage you to choose a time that fits best with your routine and natural flow.
-That way you are not randomly waking up at all hours of the day.
+So choose a time that fits best with your routine and natural flow.
+That way you are not randomly waking up at all hours of the day causing your body to be confused and work more slowly.

-Do These Things When You First Get Up To Get Ready For The Day
+Ideas For Things To Have In Your Morning Routine When You First Get Up To Get Ready For The Day

 Drink A Glass of Water

 If you are a coffee drinker then most of us go for the coffee.
-But before you drink your first cup of productivity juice I want you to drink one cup of water before you take in anything else.
+But before you drink your first cup of coffee, consider drinking one cup of water before you take in anything else.
 It is amazing how refreshing this is and even wakes you up better than the coffee.
 Yes, I said it.

 Devotion/Journaling/Mental Rest

-When I fall off the bandwagon my days are not as happy.
+When I fall off the bandwagon my days are not as happy and I feel out of sorts and like everything is in chaos.
 But let me tell you that if you take the time to start the day off with God and be grateful for things.
-You will be able to hand anything that comes your way with grace and yes, even joy.
+You will be able to handle anything that comes your way with grace and yes, even joy.

 One thing I have found that helps me stay focused while doing my morning devotions is having a notepad right beside me for anything that pops into my mind.
 I can write the things down while not having to try and remember them while doing my devotions.
-Ultimately being a distracton.
+If you try and hold them in your head you are not going to take in the message or have the breakthrough you would have if your mental power is clogged up.

 Get Dressed For The Day